sayedulsayem/url-shortener-laravel-vue/README.md

 and the default password will be `sayem`

 ### Some explanations
-- about the short url, The short url can generated with username prefix which is nearest feature to include some folder.
+- about the short url, The short url can generated with username prefix which is nearest feature to work from some folder.